Note: This post is longer than usual--3460 words & fourteen minutes to read.

 …recovery from the Great Depression does not begin until countries give up on the… gold-standard… Those countries that have central banks willing to print up enough money so that people are willing to spend it–it is when you adopt such policies that your economy begins to recover.
 If you don’t, you become France, which sticks to the gold standard all the way up to 1937, and never gets a recovery.
 When World War II begins, Nazi Germany’s production–equal to France’s in 1933–had doubled between 1933 and 1939.
 French production had fallen by 15%.

-If France had ended the gold standard when Germany did, WWII might have turned out differently!
+If France had ended the gold standard as soon as Germany did, France’s economy would have been much healthier when WWII began and the war might have turned out differently!